windijs/windijs/docs/posts/how-windijs-works.md

 export const rounded = createUtility("rounded").use(configHandler(yourCustomBorderRadiusConfig, "borderRadius")).init();
 ```

-This means that when you use the configuration file, the plugin in fact generating new utilities for you based on the exported mjs file. and it will also do a quick dts generation for you to support intelligent completion.
+This means that when you use the configuration file, the plugin in fact generating new utilities for you based on the exported mjs file.
+And it will also do a quick dts generation for you to support intelligent completion.

 The part about generating dts will not be covered here.
-If you are interested, you can check the dts file generated byy `@windijs/utilities` and you will understand it.
+If you are interested, you can check the dts file generated by `@windijs/utilities` and you will understand it.